Your partner through education

 Avel + EMCT: Emergency Medicine Lecture Series

 In collaboration with Emergency Medicine Core Training (EMCT), Avel eCare offers a monthly lecture series designed to enhance foundational knowledge and frontline skills in emergency care.
-This series supports advanced practice providers with expert-led instruction focused on real-world application, clinical decision-making, and ongoing skill development.
-Avel is committed to advancing education that empowers your teams and strengthens emergency care delivery across your facility.
+This series supports physicians and advanced practice providers – both experienced in emergency medicine and new to the field – with expert-led instruction focused on real-world application, clinical decision-making, and ongoing skill development.
+Avel is committed to advancing education that empowers your clinical teams and strengthens emergency care delivery across your facility.

 TJC Workplace Violence Standards